 The Washington Redskins lost to Green Bay in the first round of the playoffs, as the Packers looked solid on both sides of the ball.
 Rodgers threw for a pair of touchdowns, and his running backs ran for a pair.

 How deep will Green Bay go in the playoffs this season?
-They are just two games away from heading to the Super Bowl!
+They were just two games away from heading to the Super Bowl last year.

 Packers versus Bears

 With two teams that have been battling each other for just shy of one hundred years, there are sure to be some amazing moments to look back upon.
 The Packers and Bears are the two of the three oldest teams in the NFL, but they have met just twice in playoff situations.
 Many will remember the Bears versus Packers playoff game of January 23, 2011.
 It took a pair of interceptions by the Green Bay defense to seal the victory for Green Bay.
 The Packers went on to represent the NFC in the Super Bowl that year.